-Marriage appears wonderfully endearing to the single particular person who has never married, and possibly to the divorced person who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is quite a difficult function at instances.
+Marriage would seem wonderfully endearing to the single man or woman who has never married, and maybe to the divorced person who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is really a difficult function at instances.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is each a good and a negative factor.
+We carry so a lot of ourselves into our marriages – which is both a great and a bad point.

-We deliver in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not invest too significantly cash, not look for to control us, that they will want to invest time with us.
-We also deliver in expectations of what our partners need to carry to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.
+We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not devote also significantly cash, not seek out to control us, that they will want to devote time with us.
+We also deliver in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.

 The Enemy of Conflict Resolution?.
 The enemy of conflict resolution is pride.
 Pride blocks the path towards admitting your own wrong, asking for forgiveness from your partner and taking the first step towards reconciliation.

 Millions of people around the globe are experiencing the same problem – difficulties in their marriages.
 Every marriage will go through some rough patches at some point, but some of us will be forced to experience a way bigger share of marriage conflicts than the others.
 Constant arguing, spitefulness and endless conflicts are daily occurrences in your life.

 Each positive moment will help you feel a little better until you return to and exceed your previous joy, content and peace.
 It is a cumulative and incremental process.
 Is your day just awful?
 Are you in such a negative place that you don’t see anything positive?
 Look at someone else and find something they do well and complement them.